Top 30 Dyslexic Entrepreneurs

-I am also left handed and a college dropout so to make this list even more unique I decided to find out who else is just like me.
-It was great to see I share these charactoristics with Henry Ford and Walt Disney!
-Both of them were dyslexic, left handed and college dropouts, the only down sides is they both went bankrupt at somepoint which I hope I don’t!
+I am also left handed and a college dropout, so to make this list even more intersting I decided to find out who else is just like me.
+It was great to see I share these characteristics with Henry Ford and Walt Disney!
+Both of them were dyslexic, left handed and college dropouts, the only down side is they both went bankrupt at some point…

 Dyslexic, Left Handed and College Dropout Entrepreneurs